jonaspleyer/cellular_raza/paper.md

 ## Cell Sorting

 Cell sorting is a naturally occurring phenomenon [@Steinberg1963; @Graner1992].
-We assume that the cellular `Interaction` is specific to their species. and consider two distinct species represented by soft spheres.
+The cellular `Interaction` is specific to their species.
+We consider two distinct types represented by soft spheres.
 They physically attract each other at close proximity if their species is identical.
 Cells are placed randomly inside a cube with reflective boundary conditions.
 In the final snapshot, we can clearly see the phase-separation between the different species.